railsuser2014/openobject-doc-book-en/source/technical_guide/sale.rst

 :state: Order State, selection, readonly

     *Gives the state of the quotation or sale order.
 The exception state is automatically set when a cancel operation occurs in the invoice validation (Invoice Exception) or in the packing list process (Shipping Exception).
-The 'Waiting Schedule' state is set when the invoice is confirmed but waiting for the scheduler to be on the date 'Date Ordered'.*
+The 'Waiting Schedule' state is set when the invoice is confirmed but waiting for the scheduler to run on the date 'Date Ordered'.*